unageek/inari/src/_docs/intro.md

 x2 ∈ [999999999999999.750000,1000000000000000.000000]_com
 ```

-The suffix `_com` is called a _decoration_ of the interval, which will be explained later.
+The suffix `com` is called a _decoration_ of the interval.
+We will see another decoration and the difference will be made clear.

 What if the equation does not have solutions in real numbers?